All Products

 Prerequisites

-• The ack-koordinator add-on (formerly ack-slo-manager)must be installed.
+• The ack-koordinator add-on (formerly ack-slo-manager) installed with the following configuration:

-• For ACK Pro clusters, you must set the NodeTopologyReport field in the agentFeatures Feature Gate to true when you configure the ack-koordinator parameters.
+• ACK Pro clusters: Set the NodeTopologyReport field in the agentFeatures Feature Gate to true during installation. image

-• The GPU topology reporting add-on (gputopo-device-plugin) is installed.
-This add-on is required to collect and report GPU-to-CPU NUMA topology information to the cluster.
+• The GPU topology reporting add-on (gputopo-device-plugin) installed.
+This add-on collects GPU-to-CPU NUMA topology information and reports it to the cluster.
 For installation instructions, see Install the GPU topology-aware scheduling add-on.

 Important

-If the GPU topology-aware scheduling add-on is installed before ack-koordinator, you must restart the scheduling add-on once the ack-koordinator installation is complete.
+If you install the GPU topology reporting add-on before ack-koordinator, restart the GPU topology reporting add-on after ack-koordinator installation completes.

 Limitations

-• This feature provides unified CPU and GPU NUMA affinity and is mutually exclusive with legacy standalone scheduling policies.
-Do not enable this feature for workloads already using topology-aware CPU scheduling or the legacy standalone version of topology-aware GPU scheduling.
+• This feature provides unified CPU and GPU NUMA affinity scheduling.
+It is mutually exclusive with the legacy standalone scheduling policies.
+Do not enable this feature on workloads that already use topology-aware CPU scheduling or the legacy standalone version of topology-aware GPU scheduling.

-• Only colocation of CPUs and GPUs is supported.
+• Only CPU and GPU colocation is supported.

-• The CPU requests for all containers in the application Pod must be integers (unit: cores), and the requests must be equal to the limits.
+• CPU requests for all containers in a Pod must be whole numbers (unit: cores), and requests must equal limits.

 Billing

-This feature requires the installation of the Cloud-Native AI Suite, which may incur additional fees.
-For more information, see Billing of the cloud-native AI suite.
+This feature requires the Cloud-Native AI Suite, which may incur additional fees.
+For details, see Billing of the Cloud-Native AI Suite.

-Prometheus monitoring metrics: ack-koordinator exposes monitoring metrics in Prometheus format for features such as resource profiling and fine-grained scheduling.
-If you select Enable Prometheus Metrics for ACK-Koordinator during installation and use Alibaba Cloud Prometheus, these metrics count as custom metrics and incur fees based on cluster size and application count.
-Before enabling this option, review the Prometheus billing documentation to understand the free quota and billing policies.
+Prometheus monitoring metrics: If you select Enable Prometheus Metrics for ACK-Koordinator during installation and use Alibaba Cloud Prometheus, the metrics count as custom metrics and incur fees based on cluster size and application count.
+Before enabling this option, review the Prometheus billing documentation for free quota and billing details.
 Monitor usage through billing and usage queries.

 apiVersion: v1